SnowCheetos/AutoMoonBot/README.md

 ---------------

-*This repository contains code and resources for automated algorithmic trading implementations.
+This repository contains code and resources for automated algorithmic trading implementations.
 All content provided in this repository is for educational and informational purposes only.
-It is NOT intended to be a financial product or investment advice.
-Please carefully review the contents in* [`DISCLAIMERS`](DISCLAIMER.MD) *before proceeding further, by viewing, citing, using, or contributing to the code and resources provided in this repository, you acknowledge and agree to all terms, conditions, and disclaimers present and future, unless explicitly stated otherwise.*
+It is **NOT** intended to be a financial product or investment advice.
+By viewing, citing, using, or contributing to the contents and resources provided in this repository, you automatically acknowledge and agree to all terms and conditions found in [`DISCLAIMERS`](DISCLAIMER.MD), both present and future, unless explicitly stated otherwise.

 # Table of Contents

+Please note that this project is still super-pre-alpha, so hold your bags for now...

 - [`Introduction`](#introduction)